 Upcoming changes to the Certified Practitioner of Oversight (CPO) Credential

-To qualify for certification under the new CPO program, a participant must attend a minimum of 45 credit hours of NACOLE certified training within 3 consecutive years and attend a minimum of two annual NACOLE conferences during that same period.
-Of those 45 credit hours, participants must have a minimum of 1.5 credit hours in each of the NACOLE’s 6 core competencies.
-Participants will still be required to read two items from the approved reading list.
-The certification requirements must be completed in a three-year period.
+To qualify for certification under the new CPO program, a participant must receive a minimum of 45 credit hours of NACOLE certified training and attend two annual NACOLE conferences within three consecutive years.
+Of those 45 credit hours, participants must receive a minimum of 1.5 credit hours in each of NACOLE’s 6 core competencies (Civilian Oversight of Law Enforcement, Investigations, the Public and Transparency, Law, Policing/Law Enforcement Policies & Procedures, Remediation and Discipline).
+Participants will be required to read two items from the approved reading list.
+All certification requirements must be completed in a three-year period.

-Because of the increased volume of training and educational opportunities provided by NACOLE, as of January 1, 2017, certain webinars, symposiums, and regional meetings offered by NACOLE will be recognized as qualifying credit hours where appropriate.
-Whether the sessions will qualify for credit hours or not will be noted in all program informational materials.
+Because of the increased volume of training and educational opportunities provided by NACOLE, as of January 1, 2017, certain webinars, symposiums, and regional meetings offered by NACOLE will be recognized as qualifying credit hours.
+Whether the sessions will qualify for credit hours or not will be noted in program informational materials.

 All those currently holding a CPO certification on January 1, 2017 will be grandfathered into the new CPO Program.
-From this point they will have to maintain their certification under the new program guidelines.
-For those who began the program at the 2015 Annual NACOLE Conference or choose to do so in 2016, their credit hours and conference attendance will be applied towards the new program.
+From that point they will have to maintain their certification under the new program guidelines.
+For those who began the certification process at the 2015 or 2016 Annual NACOLE Conferences, their credit hours and conference attendance will be applied towards the new program.